Ion Channels in Synaptic and Neural Circuit Physiology

 Different recording configurations will be used (e.g. cell-attached, whole-cell dendritic and somatic patch, voltage- and current-clamp configurations) and the advantages and limitations of each method will be discussed in relation to specific scientific questions.
 The course will also provide practical experience in cellular and circuit manipulation techniques (i.e. pharmacological, electrophysiological and optogenetic) both in vitro and in vivo.
 Additionally, the course now includes in vivo recordings with Neuropixels probes.

-Admissions priority will be given to students and postdocs that can show a demonstrated interest and specific
+Admissions priority will be given to students and postdocs that can show a demonstrated interest and specific plans to apply these techniques to a defined scientific problem.

 2020 Guest Speakers Include: